elimu-ai/web3-smart-contracts/README.md

 ---

 > [!NOTE]
-> The smart contracts for the Sponsors 🫶🏽 Dapp can be found in a separate repo: https://github.com/elimu-ai/web3-sponsors
+> The smart contracts for the Sponsors🫶🏽 Dapp can be found in a separate repo: https://github.com/elimu-ai/web3-sponsors

 ---